emotion-js/emotion/docs/theming.md

 npm install -S emotion-theming
 ```

-Add `ThemeProvider` to the top level of your app and whenever you need the theme prop wrap your component in `withTheme`.
+Add `ThemeProvider` to the top level of your app and access the theme with `props.theme` in a styled component.
 The api is laid out in detail [in the documentation](https://github.com/emotion-js/emotion/tree/master/packages/emotion-theming/README.md#api).

 ```jsx
 import styled from 'react-emotion'